kimalfred/Employee-Management-System/README.md

 # Employee Management System

 ## Overview
 The Employee Management System is a comprehensive application designed to manage various employee-related functions in an organization.
 This system allows for different roles (Admin, Manager, Employee) with specific permissions and capabilities.
-Key features include employee attendance, leave management, salary details, department management, and project assignments.
+Key features include employee attendance, leave management, salary details, generate payslip, department management, and project assignments.

 ## Features
 - **Admin, Manager, and Employee Login:**